microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/lib.md

 | `ESNext.Intl`             |
 | `ESNext.Symbol`           |

 This list may be out of date, you can see the full list in the [TypeScript source code](https://github.com/microsoft/TypeScript/tree/master/lib).
+Some options cannot be set directly, see `libEntries` in [src/compiler/commandLineParser.ts](https://github.com/microsoft/TypeScript/blob/master/src/compiler/commandLineParser.ts) for a list of accepted `lib` values.

+Options ending in `.Full` are default values, which can only be selected indirectly, by setting [`target`](#target) to the corresponding value, e.g. if `target` is set to `ESLint`, and `lib` is not set, `lib` will default to `ESLint.Full`.